karlmdavis/rps-tourney/dev/work-log.md

 * 0.1h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
     * Not feeling very productive, but started on the "auto guest login if user does something that requires an account" code.

+### 2014-05-29, Thursday

+* Haven't touched this in a while.
+Was too busy while in Tucson hanging out with folks, and was then too busy catching up on work.
+* 0.5h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
+    * Spent time reading through Spring Security's "Remember Me" code again.
+I think that guest logins need to be implemented as a custom `AbstractRememberMeServices` implementation.